Automated analyser: Coagulometers

-Other hematology apparatus
+Other haematology apparatus

 Automatic erythrocyte sedimentation rate (ESR) readers, while not strictly analysers, do preferably have to comply to the 2011-published CLSI (Clinical and Laboratory Standards Institute) "Procedures for the Erythrocyte Sedimentation Rate Test: H02-A5 and to the ICSH (International Council for Standardization in Haematology) published "ICSH review of the measurement of the erythrocyte sedimentation rate", both indicating the only reference method, being Westergren, explicitly indicating the use of diluted blood (with sodium citrate), in 200 mm pipettes, bore 2.55 mm.
 After 30 or 60 minutes being in a vertical position, with no draughts and vibration or direct sunlight allowed, an optical reader determines how far the red cells have fallen by detecting the level.

 Miscellaneous analysers

 Some tests and test categories are unique in their mechanism or scope, and require a separate analyser for only a few tests, or even for only one test.
 Other tests are esoteric in nature—they are performed less frequently than other tests, and are generally more expensive and time-consuming to perform.
 Even so, the current shortage of qualified clinical laboratory professionals has spurred manufacturers to develop automated systems for even these rarely performed tests.

 Analysers that fall into this category include instruments that perform: